FAQ's

 What happens if my child misplaces his or her iPad?

-The Technology Helpdesk should be contacted at (920) 822-6070 to enable "Lost Mode."
+The student can either go to the library or call the Technology Helpdesk at (920) 822-6070 to enable "Lost Mode."
 This will allow us to utilize the District's Mobile Device Management solution to locate the iPad based on last logged location.

 What happens if my child damages his or her iPad?

 If your family has paid for the District insurance plan, the student will receive up to 2 paid service and repair instances.
-If the family has selected to self insure, the family would need to work with their insurance carrier and a repair service.
+If the family has chosen to not participate in the insurance plan, the iPad will be repaired by our district repair service and the family will be invoiced for the repair/ replacement cost.

 Is there a fee?

-Yes, the district is offering an insurance plan for families to save on repairs.
+There is no required fee.
+The district does offer an optional iPad insurance plan for families to save on repairs.
 This is an annual insurance fee which covers up to 2 repairs and service on the device per year.
-The fee for students in grades 6-10 is $35/iPad Air or iPad Air 2.
-The fee for students in grades 11-12 is $25/iPad 2 with an option to purchase a heavy duty case for $10, which would minimize damage.
-There is a a cap for families of $70.
+The fee for students in grades 6-10 is $30/iPad.
+There is a a cap for families of $60.

 Can students bring their own personal device to school?